oracle-samples/idm-samples/idcs-scim-gateway-app/README.md

 | Administrator Password | Type the password you provided as environment variable for your SCIM gateway (value of ADMINPASS variable )              |
 | HTTP Operation Types   | \_\_ACCOUNT\_\_.Update=PUT                                                                                                   |

-**Note**: If you deploy and run this sample application in non-ssl mode or with a invalid certificate, then you may need to use Oracle Identity Cloud Service's API to change the **SSLEnabled** parameter to false, and the **Port** parameter to the corresponding port number your application runs.
+**Note**: If you deploy and run this sample application in non-ssl mode or with a invalid certificate, then you may need to use Oracle Identity Cloud Service's REST API to change the **SSLEnabled** parameter to false, and the **Port** parameter to the corresponding port number your application runs.
 After you update these parameters you can test connectivity between the application and Oracle Identity Cloud Service and then activate the application.

 1. In the Identity Cloud Service console, expand the **Navigation Drawer**, click **Applications**, click your application, and then click **Provisioning** tab.
 2. Click  **Test Connectivity**  to verify that a connection can be established between Oracle Identity Cloud Service and your sample SCIM gateway application.